 A CPL license can be extended with e.g. instrument rating, multi-engine aircraft types, and ATPL license.

 The ATPL license gives the same rights as a PPL or a CPL license.
 Moreover, as an ATPL holder you obtain the right to serve as commander or co-pilot in any aircraft you are qualified on, also in commercial air operations.

 CPL license and great flight experience with minimum 1500 flight hours as pilot.

 Applicants applying for an ATPL must be minimum 21 years old.

 ATPL pilots and applicants applying for an ATPL license must hold a "Medical class 1".

-Applicants applying for an ATPL license must have completed the ATPL theoretical course.
+Applicants applying for an ATPL license, must have completed a ATPL theoretical course.
 This course includes the same subjects as the theory course for CPL and IR.

 - Radio course

 Obtaining of an ATPL license requires no specified practical training, but greater flight experience.
 Applicants must have obtained a minimum of 1500 flight hours, of which at least 500 flight hours must have been obtained under multi-pilot operations.

 Same as for CPL.